Helping Lewes community groups

-The generosity of over 50 local contributors has already enabled us to give out over £40,000 in grants to local community groups.
-We also now have £175,000 invested in our Endowment Fund which is managed by Sussex Community Foundation.
+The generosity of over 50 local contributors has already enabled us to give out over £50,000 in grants to over 30 local community groups.
+We also now have £200,000 invested in our endowment fund which is managed by Sussex Community Foundation.
 The income from this fund enables grants to be made in future years.

 Beneficiaries, meeting the needs of the young, the old, and the disadvantaged in Lewes, Chailey, Newick and Ringmer have received grants worth £350 to £5,000, the majority being for sums under £1,000.
 They include:

 - Chailey Youth Group

 - Diversity Lewes